-Kindle Popular Highlights appear as underlined text in your book when more than ten people have highlighted that passage.
-It sound like a nice feature theory, but in practice, it can get annoying.
+Kindle “Popular Highlights” appear as underlined text in your ebook when more than ten people have highlighted that passage.
+It sounds like a nice feature theory, but in practice, it can get annoying.
 Here’s how to turn it off.

 - Popular Highlights break your immersion.
 If you’re reading your favorite book, you might not be interested in seeing that a sentence has been highlighted by lots of people.

-- Popular Highlights direct your reading and stop you thinking independently.
+- Popular Highlights direct your reading and stop you from thinking independently.
 Sure, a passage might be important but you should find it out for yourself as you read; what’s important to you might not be to others and vice versa.
 Plus, a teacher telling a single high school class to highlight a particular passage is enough to highlight it on every copy of that Kindle book in the world.

 - Highlights beget more highlights.
 Once a section is a popular highlight, more people just highlight it and ignore other, possibly more relevant, passages.

 Turn Off Popular Highlights on Kindle